20 Incredible Things to do on Hvar Island, Croatia’s Island Paradise

 MALO ZARACE BEACH

 It’s with some reluctance that we’re telling you about Malo Zaraće because it was our favourite beach on Hvar, and we can’t bear the thought of others finding our little slice of heaven.
-Located in a secluded bay, with cliffs on one side and unique rock formation on the other, Malo Zarace is a little slice of heaven.
+Located in a secluded bay, with cliffs on one side and unique rock formations on the other, Malo Zarace is a little slice of heaven.

 We spent hours in the outrageously clear waters enjoying ourselves, and for the most part, had the beach to ourselves.